FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

+My device is a music recommendation device.
+It asks the user what mood they are in and then asks the user to specify their preferred genre.
+Depending on the mood and genre requested, the device will narrow down the possible selection of songs until it is ready to output only songs of a specific genre and mood.
+Essentially, the device will take some of the work out of picking a song that matches the current mood you are in.
+This can be a frustrating process, and many of us do not put in the effort to make playlists according to moods.
+This device will automatically append each song the user listens to for over 1 min into a playlist that is built over time, each time the user uses the device.

 \*\***Post your storyboard and diagram here.**\*\*

 ![storyboardcropped](https://user-images.githubusercontent.com/112603386/192417637-66b717ff-c6a8-464f-84f6-edae8639381b.png)